 Go Beyond Marrakesh: A National Geographic Journey Across Morocco

-Discover All the Hidden Gems of Morocco
+Morocco Travel Guide: Discover all the Hidden Gems 🐪✨

-5 Incredibly Unique Places in Morocco:
+5 Incredibly Unique Places in Morocco

 1. Casablanca – the Modern Face of Morocco

+A visit to the modern face of Morocco would be incomplete without experiencing the grandeur of Hassan II Mosque.
+This is one of the two mosques in the entire country that welcomes non-Muslim visitors, making it a must-see attraction in Morocco.
 Situated along the coastline, this renowned mosque is among the world’s largest, boasting the second-highest minaret.
 Its impressive size and stunning architecture make it one of the best things to see in Casablanca.

 Where to stay in Casablanca: Art Palace Suites & Spa – this is where we stayed.
 The gorgeous suites, Moroccan hamman, and traditional dishes served were to die for (I highly recommend getting a tagine here).